Skin Tumors

 • Melanomas are rare and often require excision.

-Other Eyelid lesions
+Other Eyelid Lesions

 These include xanthelasma, nevi and caruncular tumors.
 Most are benign and require simple treatments.
 Xanthalesma is associated with high cholesterol levels in the blood.
-Nevi need excision if they change size or shape.
+Nevi tumors need excision if they change size or shape.

 View Photo Gallery